Poppets Town: Broadcast

 In addition to its broadcast in Canada on Knowledge Kids and TVOKids, the show has also been broadcast internationally.
 Disney Channel Latin America and Disney-ABC International Television Distribution have distributed the show for their channels on Playhouse Disney, later Disney Junior in the United Kingdom and Ireland, Latin America, Brazil, Spain, Scandinavia, Italy, Taiwan, Australia and New Zealand.
-In Japan, the series had previously aired on Disney Channel on October 5, 2009, and later aired on TVQ Kyushu Broadcasting on January 31, 2012.
+However, it did not air on the American Disney Junior channel.
+In Japan, the series had previously aired on Disney Channel's Playhouse Disney block from October 5, 2009 to January 13, 2010, then made reruns on Disney Junior on July 3, 2011, and later aired on TVQ Kyushu Broadcasting on January 31, 2012.
 In Israel, it was broadcast on the Hop!
 Channel in 2010.
 The show aired in the United States on Discovery Familia from 2011 to 2014.
 It also aired on ABC Kids in Australia.
 ZooMoo aired this show in Brazil on September 11, 2013, as well as in Latin America on August 21, 2014.
 OLC has distributed the show in Japan.

-The series is now available on streaming via Amazon, iTunes, Apple TV, and the Google Play Store.
+As of now, the show is also available on streaming via Amazon and the Google Play Store.